 - To investigate the prevalence of imposter syndrome as it manifests in academic spaces and practices at Carleton;

 - To improve understanding of the individual and collective impact of imposter syndrome on academic success, including factors that exacerbate and off-set those impacts and its relationship with barriers to equity in education; and

 - To produce preliminary findings to support further research examining imposter syndrome as a public feeling across campus, including faculty and students at all levels.

-Our team has collaborated on a collection of posters containing aggregated, de-identified selections from the survey data.
+Our team has collaborated on a collection of data visualizations containing aggregated, de-identified selections from the survey data.
 You are invited to read and respond to this collection, and provide advice and suggestions about next steps.We are hoping to use this collaborative analysis to enrich our understanding of the data and to start building community around the issue of imposter syndrome on campus.

 If you have any questions or concerns please do not hesitate to get in touch with us at email@example.com.
 This project has been cleared by Carleton University Research Ethics Board-A, which can be reached at firstname.lastname@example.org (project #111533).

 The Mindful Impostering workbook was developed in response to the move to online learning for the 2020-2021 academic year.
 Mindful Impostering can be printed on 8.5 by 11 paper and folded into a workbook, or utilized digitally.